flopau76/GENOM/README.md

 # GENOM
-using kmers to investigate horizontal transfer
+This project investigates the use of klers to detect horizontal gene transfers.

 ## Utilisation: